alturkaa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website!
-Here you'll find more about the research I'm working on, courses I've taught, and a little about my work experience.
-Currently, I'm a doctoral candidate in the [Sociology Department](https://sociology.unc.edu/) at UNC-Chapel Hill.

-I am also a member of the [Durham Planning Commission](https://durhamnc.gov/1367/Planning-Commission).
+Here you'll find more about research I'm working on, courses I've taught, and a little about my work experience.
+I am the Director of Research and Evaluation at the Ending Community Homelessness Coalition (ECHO).
+I got my PhD in the [Sociology Department](https://sociology.unc.edu/) at UNC-Chapel Hill in 2020, and I have a Master's from the [LBJ School of Public Affairs](https://lbj.utexas.edu/) at UT-Austin.
 Before getting my PhD, I worked at the International Budget Partnership (in the Center on Budget and Policy Priorities) and the Brookings Institution.